Consensys/doctools.template-site/docs/contribute/index.md

 description: Documentation contribution guide
 ---

-# Contribute to the documentation
+# Contribute to the Doctools documentation

 The following guidelines explain how to contribute to existing ConsenSys documentation repositories.
 You can also [create new documentation sites](../create/create-doc-site.md).